taw10/crystfel/doc/man/align_detector.1.md

 produce several files named **mille-data-0.bin**, **mille-data-1.bin**,
 **mille-data-2.bin** and so on - as many files as there were indexamajig subprocesses (set with **indexamajig -j**).
 Use option **--mille-dir** to put these files in a useful location.
+If you are splitting the indexamajig processing across a cluster, be aware that each sub-task needs to have its own directory for **--mille-dir**.
+See scripts/turbo-index-slurm for details.

 Finally, run **align_detector**, giving it the input geometry file, the "Mille" files, a refinement level and a filename for the updated geometry file.
 The